 Choosing the Right Camera

 If this advice surprises you at all, check out this video comparing the iPhone 7+ to a $50k camera.
 Or this one comparing an LG V30 to the same $50k camera.
 Both of these phones are a few years old now, yet still do a great job.
-Most people who end up watching your video won’t notice or care which camera you used.
+Newer models are, unsurprisingly, even better, and even the pros are now using them regularly.

 If you plan to take adventure travel and underwater videos, a GoPro will work as well.
 I use a recent iPhone and GoPro for many of my casual shots when walking around a city.
 During the day, the footage is almost indiscernible from my main $3000 camera.

 Smooth Out the Shake